 Battery Operated Lights

-- The Home Depot sells a 24-bulb white LED three-inch long icicle light strand.
-It requires three AA batteries.
+- Christmas Central sells a 24-bulb white LED icicle light strand with 11" to 15" alternating drop lengths.
+Requires three AA batteries.

 Novelty Christmas Lights